-- i.
-Contribution to the Scholarly Field - Research and other creative activity should be subjected to critical analysis, not merely enumerated, and should be considered in terms of the significance and quality of contribution that the work makes to the scholarly field.
+i.
+Contribution to the Scholarly Field

+Research and other creative activity should be subjected to critical analysis, not merely enumerated, and should be considered in terms of the significance and quality of contribution that the work makes to the scholarly field.
 For promotion reviews, the candidate's entire record will be reviewed, including contributions since the last promotion or appointment.
 For merit reviews, primary emphasis will be placed on the evaluation of contributions since the last advancement.
-For merits following a lateral promotion, see Section II.B.8 - ii.
-Identification and Classification of Research Items The Chair should comment in detail on the nature of the publications or creative activity.
+For merits following a lateral promotion, see Section II.B.8 ii.
+Identification and Classification of Research Items iii.
+Extramural Letters d.
+Evaluation of Professional Activity and University and Public Service

+The Chair should comment in detail on the nature of the publications or creative activity.
 For example, if the candidate has edited a book or anthology, the candidate's specific contribution should be described and evaluated.
 The Chair should comment on the quality and nature of the journals and publishers as well as the quality and significance of the work itself.